Grabby Awards: Evolution

 For the 2000 awards, Zak Spears and another person were added as co-hosts with Honey and Chi Chi.
-The awards moved from the prior shows' location, Man's Country, to the Circuit nightclub, in the heart of the Lakeview, Chicago Northalsted district, fondly known as Chicago's "Boystown".
+The awards moved from the prior shows' location, Man's Country, to the Circuit nightclub, in the heart of the Lakeview, Chicago Northalsted district, known as Chicago's "Boystown".
 Award title changes / additions included "Best Actor" (with no other qualifiers), "Best Comedy Video", "Best Newcomer: Director", "Best Video of the Year" simplified to "Best Video", "Best Videography", and the debut of Editor's Choice Awards: "Documentary", "DVD—Classic", and "DVD—Extras".

 Due to the change in location, there was more clothing visible than in past years and the closing orgy was omitted.
 However, Jeff Stryker, on his way to sign the "Wall of Fame", managed to "lose" his bathrobe and strut across the stage naked—his body well-oiled— and proceeded to stroke his erection for the appreciative crowd.
 Chi Chi LaRue exclaimed, "OK, we're all going to jail!"

 For the first time, the Trophy Studs for the 2001 awards were selected during the previous few months at events at Chicago's Lucky Horseshoe nightclub.
 The evening's ceremony, held again at the Circuit nightclub, included Editor's Choice Awards for "Classic Movie Remake", "Best International Screenplay", "Best International Actor", and "Best International Director".

 The award titles continued to change for the 2002 awards: "Best Solo Scene" became "Best Solo Performance"; "Best DVD Extras" (previously an Editor's Choice Award) was added to the regular list of awards along with "Best Classic DVD".
 The Editor's Choice Awards for the year were "Best Bisexual Video", "Best Reviewer Promo Package", and "Special Achievement Award", presented to Bob East, Executive Director of the by-then defunct Men of Odyssey Studio.
 The event took place on May 24, 2003, at the Circuit nightclub for the third year in a row, and was once again hosted by Chi Chi LaRue and Honey West.
 They were joined by Kelly Love and their male co-hosts Matthew Rush and Kyle Kennedy.
 The show was interpreted for the hearing impaired by a porn newcomer.
 Jason Sechrest, of JasonCurious.com, was on hand to present a gift basket of several types of sexual lubricant to super-bottom performer Bret Wolfe.